ConnectedSystems/Streamfall.jl/docs/src/simple_showcase.md

 # A simple example

-In this example we showcase a two-node network to represent water levels at Lake Eppalock, a dam in the Lower Campaspe catchment located in North-Central Victoria, Australia.
+In this example we showcase a two-node network: A dam and a gauge upstream to provide estimates of inflows.
+The dam in question is Lake Eppalock, a dam in the Lower Campaspe catchment located in North-Central Victoria, Australia.

 The map below shows Lake Eppalock, along with relevant gauge locations/data (click the brown dots on the map to see further gauge details).